rancher/rancher-docs/versioned_docs/version-2.8/reference-guides/rancher-webhook.md

 Rancher-Webhook is an essential component of Rancher that works in conjunction with Kubernetes to enhance security and enable critical features for Rancher-managed clusters.

-It integrates with Kubernetes' extensible admission controllers, as described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which allows Rancher-Webhook to inspect specific requests sent to the Kubernetes API server, and add custom, Rancher-specific validation and mutations to the requests that are specific to Rancher.
-Rancher-Webhook manages the resources to be validated using the `rancher.cattle.io` `ValidatingWebhookConfiguration` and the `rancher.cattle.io` `MutatingWebhookConfiguration`, and will override any manual edits.
+It integrates with Kubernetes' extensible admission controllers, as described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which allows Rancher-Webhook to inspect specific requests sent to the Kubernetes API server, and add custom validations and mutations to the requests that are specific to Rancher.
+Rancher-Webhook manages the resources to be validated using the `rancher.cattle.io` `ValidatingWebhookConfiguration` and the `rancher.cattle.io` `MutatingWebhookConfiguration` objects, and will override any manual edits.

 Rancher deploys Rancher-Webhook as a separate deployment and service in both local and downstream clusters.
 Rancher manages Rancher-Webhook using Helm.
 It's important to note that Rancher may override modifications made by users to the Helm release.
 To safely modify these values see [Customizing Rancher-Webhook Configuration](#customizing-rancher-webhook-configuration).